bsnAndras/gfa-wanderer/Specifications.md

 #### Battle

-- 🟥When a hero enters a tile which is occupied by a monster, a battle forms.
+- 🟩When a hero enters a tile which is occupied by a monster, a battle forms.
 - 🟥The character entering the occupied tile is the attacker.
 - 🟥When the player hits `space` his hero strikes on the defender and then it strikes back.